Non-Solicitation Agreement Template, Free Download 2026

 An employee is transitioning to a competitor and you want to offer a garden leave arrangement where the employee remains on payroll during the restriction period in exchange for strict compliance with non-solicitation obligations.

-Your business operates in a state with evolving restrictions on non-compete agreements and you need a narrower non-solicitation agreement that may survive legal scrutiny even where broad non-competes are unenforceable under the FTC non-compete rule or state law.
+Your business operates in a state with evolving restrictions on non-compete agreements and you need a narrower non-solicitation contract form that may survive legal scrutiny even where broad non-competes are unenforceable under the FTC non-compete rule or state law.
+A properly scoped non-solicitation clause template provides protection without the enforceability risks of a full non-compete.

 What Should a Non-Solicitation Agreement Include?